Skip to content

 Tanzanite Gemstone - Africa's wonder risen from the ashes

 It is quite surprising when a recently discovered gemstone has a huge impact on the world gemstone market.
-It happened with Paraiba tourmaline before, but now in the case of tanzanite is even more intriguing.
+It happened with Paraiba tourmaline before, but now, in the case of tanzanite, it is even more intriguing.

 Loose Tanzanite Gemstones